 A note from the College:

 Natalie referred to multiple class timetables in Welding.
 The demand for this program is quite strong, and the College has recently created an additional class with the goal of accommodating every applicant in their program of choice.
 To ensure all students have full access to practical lab training, the College has developed a timetable that would require students in this class to be in the lab until 8 pm two days a week.
 On these days, classes would begin later in the morning.
 The total time commitment in the welding lab and in class is about 22 hours per week.
-If you have any questions or concerns about your scheduling options, please contact our Academic Manager for Applied Sciences, Skills and Technology, Robert Laidler, at 613-969-1913 ext.
-2620 or firstname.lastname@example.org.
+Please contact us if you have any concerns or questions about your scheduling options.

 Many thanks again.
 If we can be of further assistance, please don’t hesitate to get in touch!